 З Різдвом (Христовим)! [z rizdvom (khrystovym)] – Merry Christmas!

 Literally Різдво means birth in old Ukrainian.
 Even though it would sound ridiculous in English, it’s common to say З Різдвом Христовим! – Merry Christ’s Christmas!
 You may also hear an old-fashioned greeting, З Рождеством (Христовим)!
-Its meaning is exactly the same.
-This is an alternative chosen by Скрябін for their holiday song:
+It means exactly the same.
+This is an alternative chosen by the band Скрябін for their holiday song:

 З Новим роком! [z novym rokom] – Happy New Year!

 This is what you should start with.
 I’m certain you remember that Ukrainians celebrate New Year before Christmas.
 If this is brand new information for you, hurry and read our article about holidays in Ukraine!
-Usually people start saying З Новим роком! in the second half of December and it stops only at Christmas.
+Usually people start saying З Новим роком! in the second half of December and it stops only around Christmas time.

 Вітаю (тебе / вас) з Новим роком і Різдвом! [vitaju (tebe/vas) z novym rokom i rizdvom] – Congratulations (to you) on New Year and Christmas!

-Just like with any other holiday, you can use Вітаю in front of it.
+Just like with any other holiday, you can use Вітаю before the actual name of the holiday.
 It may sound odd in English but Ukrainians say it all the time.
 To make it more specific, you may use тебе / вас (informal and formal way of saying “you” respectively).

 З прийдешніми святами! [z pryideshnimy svitamy] – Congratulations on the upcoming holidays!

 My personal holiday season starts on December 1.
 Fortunately, we have a traditional greeting for easily-excited people like me.
 Using З прийдешніми святами! you cover all the basics – New Year’s, Christmas, Old New Year’s, etc. At the same time, you may make it more specific: